There are nearly 7.5 billion people on this planet.

 Research has proven that both your customers and bottom line benefit from email personalization tactics.

 - Responsive personalization can deliver five to eight times the ROI on marketing spend according to research by McKinsey.
 That means at least a 400% boost in revenue.

 - A report by MovableInk found that “73% of online shoppers prefer to do business with brands that make their shopping more relevant.”

 - Cheetah Digital found that unique click rates lifted more than 45% for promotional emails containing a personalized subject line.

 - 74% of marketers know personalization improves customer engagement (but only 19% use personalization in their marketing)

 The fact is, consumers would rather have personalized experiences, so they’ll go where the brand speaks to them.

-And while marketers understand that, many simply aren’t personalizing communications like they should.
+And while marketers understand that, many simply aren’t personalizing their messaging like they should.

 If you can listen to your customers and responsively engage with them through your email communications (and other relevant content), you will be on your way to building a strong base of loyal customers and brand advocates.